sachinym/Github-Advanced-Security/bring-your-own-licence.md

 1. Click on **java-app** repository and then click on **Fork**.
 1. Under owner select your organisation and then unselect the checkbox against **Copy the main branch only** and click on Fork.
     >**Note:** Repeat step 4 and 5 for all remaining repositories

+Now you can use your own GitHub licence and your own production environment to practice these security measures.